masinde70/masinde70/README.md

 ### Hi there.
 I'm Masinde 👋

-- :zap: I love Engineering Mathematics, programming(C/C++, Python, CUDA), data science, Embedded systems programming, Industrial Analytics and teaching
+- :zap: I love Engineering Mathematics, programming(C/C++, Python, CUDA), data science,DSP, Embedded systems programming, Industrial Analytics and teaching
 - 🌱 I’m exploring Machine Learning algorithms
 - :earth_africa: I am currently sharing a little bit of my knowledge to the world through GitHub but i'll share it with blogs in the comming months
 - 📫 How to find me: